Bounded Triplets in WTC 1

 4. There are three noticeable “gaps” in the MQ range: there are no values from 59-69, 75-85, or 88-103.
 Three gaps of [at least] this size (not limited to the exact ranges) occur ~.02% of the time in random simulation.

 We might thus conclude that Bach did not merely “arrive” at these MQs in a process of random free composition, which should surprise no one, as Bach was no robot.
 The question is to what degree Bach was choosing the numbers, as opposed to them being some kind of emergent property of his compositional process and style.
 For instance, the MQ of 24 repeats 4x, and only in preludes.
 This could easily be explained as a structure of 2x12, 4x6, etc; preludes being perhaps more likely than fugues to have such an arithmetic structure.
-Conversely, easily subdivided MQs like 32 and 36 (which are very near the median of the set) are not used at all.
+On the other hand though, easily subdivided MQs like 32 and 36 (which are very near the median of the set) are not used at all.

 The above points all deal with the set of MQs in isolation.
 To assess whether or not Bach was choosing MQs, we might consider how they are actually arranged in the work: